Intesa Sanpaolo: Intesa Sanpaolo

-The operation is complex as, to prevent possible problems with the Antitrust Authority, it involves other companies.
+The operation is complex, as, to prevent possible problems with the Antitrust Authority, it involves other companies.
 UnipolSai has already reached an agreement to take over the business branches of the insurance companies Banca Assurance Popolari, Lombardia Vita and Aviva Italia, owned by UBI.
 The Bolognese insurance group supported the share capital increase of 802.26 million euros of BPER Banca, the Emilian bank of which it is the first shareholder with 19.9%.
-In turn, BPER has already signed a contract with Intesa which provided for the purchase of 532 UBI branches with approximately 1.2 million customers, of which approximately half in Lombardy.
+In turn, BPER has already signed a contract with Intesa, which provided for the purchase of 532 UBI branches with approximately 1.2 million customers, of which approximately half in Lombardy.
 In July 2020, the antitrust authority ordered Intesa to sell as many of its own branches, in the event that the public subscription offer does not reach 67% of the shares.
 The transaction, which obtained the approval of the various Italian and European authorities, led to the delisting of UBI and provides for the merger between the two banks.

 The sale is scheduled for the end of 2020, with the aim of closing the financial statements in April 2021, presenting a credit institution in seventh place in Europe in terms of size, with a value of assets under management of 1.1 trillion, loans for 460 billion and profits for five.
 The offer ends on 30 July 2020 with the achievement of 91.0149% of the capital of UBI.
 Therefore, having exceeded 90% of the share capital, the delisting procedures have begun which have led Intesa Sanpaolo to become the sole shareholder of UBI Banca.

 Intesa is required to complete the sale of 500 agencies within six months of the completion of the merger.

 In October 2020, it was announced that Intesa Sanpaolo's private bank arm has reached an agreement to buy a 69% stake in Swiss-based bank REYL & Cie.

-In August 2022, ISP completed the 100 percent acquisition of the Luxembourg private bank CBP Quilvest.
+On 30 January 2026, Intesa Sanpaolo bought the remaining 24% of REYL & Cie's capital that it did not own, thus gaining complete control over the Swiss bank and expanding its private banking business.
+In August 2022, ISP completed the 100 per cent acquisition of the Luxembourg private bank CBP Quilvest.
 The transaction is intended to create a second private banking hub to complement the Swiss one.
 In May 2024, Intesa Sanpaolo finalised the acquisition of Romanian lender First Bank, thus expanding its footprint in Romania.
+In November 2024, the bank also expressed interest to partner with BlackRock, world's biggest asset manager and an Intesa shareholder, with the aim to offer digital wealth management services to clients in Belgium and Luxembourg.
 On 1 November 2025, Intesa Sanpaolo merged First Bank into its Romanian branch (Intesa Sanpaolo Bank Romania).

-In November 2024, the bank expressed interest to partner with BlackRock, world's biggest asset manager and an Intesa shareholder, with the aim to offer digital wealth management services to clients in Belgium and Luxembourg.

 Divestment from Russia

 Following the Russian invasion of Ukraine in 2022, ISP announced it would start working to divest its unit in Russia.
-In September 2023, Vladimir Putin approved a plan allowing for the sale of the banking group’s Russian operations.
+In September 2023, Vladimir Putin approved a plan allowing for the sale of the banking group's Russian operations.
 As of January 2025, ISP has yet to finalise its exit.